Fancy a cuppa? There’s no shortage of afternoon tea in London to choose from.

 You’ll find the conservatory at Silk St, Barbican, EC2Y 8DS and you can book your places for the afternoon tea here.

 12. London-themed Afternoon Tea at The Shard

-Chef Marcus Eaves and pastry chef Julienne Philippe have focused on London’s finest ingredients and highlighted them beautifully in their new London Afternoon Tea menu.
-We recommend the Southwark sandwich, balanced with spices from Borough Market and the Putney, which is based around Cadbury’s Crunchie bar.
+Executive chef Marcus Eaves and group pastry chef Julien Philippe have focused on London’s finest ingredients and highlighted them beautifully in their new London Afternoon Tea menu.
+We recommend the duck egg and truffle mayonnaise sandwich, which pairs pretty perfectly with those views of the city.
+They also have a gluten free afternoon tea for those with dietary requirements.
 This one costs £38 per person.

 You’ll find the London Afternoon Tea at Level 32, The Shard, 31 St. Thomas Street, SE1 9RY.
 Find out how to book here.

 If you’re after something a little different but traditional nonetheless, head to XU’s Taiwanese Teahouse (run by the same team behind BAO), and be guided by their in-house Tea Master.
 Their traditional Afternoon Tea Ceremony will take you on a journey from savoury to sweet Taiwanese dishes, each paired with the perfect tea.
 The Tea Ceremony starts from £39, and is available Monday to Sunday, 12–5pm.

 Find it at XU Teahouse & Restaurant, 30 Rupert Street, W1D 6DL.
 Make a reservation here.